 Thousands of Surrey County Council staff are members of a trade union.
-You can join with your colleagues to get involved in making your workplace a better place for all and get the support you need while working for SCC.
+You can join with your colleagues to get involved in making your workplace a better place for all and get the support you need while working for Surrey.

 What is a trade union and what can it do for me?

 A trade union is an independent association of employees that has banded together to achieve common goals.
 Trade unions are independent of management and, through their elected leaders, will discuss on behalf of their members, with the employer to make their collective voice heard.
 This takes many forms including: